Gribnik-Primat/PORTFOLIO/README.md

 I apologize for the unstructured nature of this repository, because it contains projects made at different times.

+Most of the contents of the OpenGL folder were made back in the school days

+The DirectX folder contains the basics of DirectX 11 which I studied at the University

 I'm Phoenix!
 Destinies can't break me.
 And in the flames of fire not to burn my hopes…